sampath9dasari/NaiveBayesClassifier-KDE/README.md

-# Naive Bayes Classifier with Kernel Density Estimation from scratch
+# Naive Bayes Classifier with KDE(Kernel Density Estimation) from scratch

 In this work, we will implement a Naive Bayes Classifier that perform density estimation using Parzen windows.